diehlsa/hpc-tutorial/README.md

 We will now see the basic commands of OAR.

-Connect to the frontend of the Gaia cluster (access-gaia.uni.lu).
+Connect to the frontend of the Chaos cluster (access-chaos.uni.lu).
 You can request resources in interactive mode with the following command:

 ```bash
 (access)$> oarsub -I